autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 # Create & fit the predictor
 predictor = TimeSeriesPredictor(
-    path="autogluon-forecast",  # models will be saved in this folder target="ConfirmedCases",  # name of the column with time series values prediction_length=7,  # number of steps into the future to predict eval_metric="MAPE",  # other options: "MASE", "sMAPE", "mean_wQuantileLoss", "MSE", "RMSE" ) predictor.fit(
+    path="autogluon-m4-hourly",  # models will be saved in this folder target="Value",  # name of the column with time series values prediction_length=48,  # number of steps into the future to predict eval_metric="MAPE",  # other options: "MASE", "sMAPE", "mean_wQuantileLoss", "MSE", "RMSE" ).fit(
     train_data=ts_dataframe,
-    presets="fast_training",  # other options: "medium_quality", "high_quality", "best_quality"
+    presets="medium_quality",  # other options: "fast_training", "high_quality", "best_quality"
+    time_limit=120,  # training time in seconds
 )

 # Generate the forecasts